- About Us

 Grand Canyon explorer, river runner, and advocate for environmental causes, Philip M. Smith devoted his five-decade-long career to science, technology, and public policy.
 Being an avid whitewater enthusiast, Smith participated in a now-famous powerboat run against the current up the Colorado River in 1960.
 Before passing in February 2014, Smith had a true passion for the historic boats that journeyed down the Colorado River and wanted to share their history with park visitors.

-Thanks to a generous gift from Smith's estate, Grand Canyon Conservancy has created a special fund to help Smith's dream come true.
-Funding will help restore the boats and one day lead to a permanent venue to share the historic collection.
+Thanks to generous gifts from Smith's estate and the Grand Canyon River Heritage Coalition, Grand Canyon Conservancy has created a special fund to restore the boats and one day create a venue to share the historic collection with visitors.

 You too can help share our riveting river history with park visitors with a gift to our Historic Boat Collection fund.